 Besides the NFL Super Bowl, there’s no single sports event inside the United States that’s more gambled on than the NCAA March Madness tournament.
 It’s hard to put an exact number on how much money is bet on March Madness, but the figure is estimated to be well into the billions of dollars.
 If you’re reading this, chances are you want in on the March Madness betting yourself.

-Before we get started, here's the latest March Madness odds.
-These are current as of September 15, 2020, and obviously, will be in flux once the NCAA basketball season gets underway.
+Before we get started, here’s the latest March Madness odds.
+The odds to win March Madness were lasted updated on September 7, 2023, and obviously, will be in flux once the NCAA basketball season gets underway.
+Houston and Alabama were favorites to win the 2023 March Madness, though the big names like Baylor and Kansas were well amongst it.

 Top Sportsbooks For March Madness Bracket Betting